cloudcity/deathstare/README.md

-# Deathstare -- Cloud-based Load-Testing
+# Deathstare

-Deathstare is a Rails engine that you can include into your project.
-It provides controllers and views and Sidekiq background jobs to farm out your load test scripts into the Heroku cloud.
+Deathstare is a set of tools for load-testing JSON REST APIs.
+It provides a promise-alike JSON REST API client, a Rails engine-based web dashboard, and auto-scaling test workers on Heroku.

+## Rationale

+The reason we created Deathstare is because when we went looking for custom DDOS tools, they all provided a way to hammer on a web site with lots of GET requests.
+However, our intended target was not a web site, but a JSON REST API.

+To this end, we built a set of tools that allowed us to create detailed, application-specific performance test suites that can be scaled up to a very large number of parallel requests.

 ## Dependencies

 * Heroku APP ID
 * Librato Account to gather stats

-## Running the specs

-Run the specs using rspec:

-    rake spec

-You can view the coverage report as well.

-    open coverage/index.html

-## Configuration
+## Getting started

+XXX This is untested.

+For now we recommend starting with a bare Rails app.
+You don't even need the app directory if you're not using it!

-Mount the engine:
+Mount the engine in `config/routes.rb`:

-    MyRails::Application.routes.draw do
+    MyApp::Application.routes.draw do
       mount Deathstare::Engine => '/'
     end

-And configure it, possibly in an initializer:
+And configure it in an initalizer, e.g. `config/initializers/deathstare.rb`:

     Deathstare.configure do
       config.heroku_app_id       = 'Your Heroku App ID'